 Class fees vary based on the classes selected and can be considered before you register.
 They are typically less than $15 per class, and sometimes as low as $0.
 These fees go directly to the teachers to cover class supplies for your student.

-A family with three children might expect to pay somewhere in the vicinity of $120 for their first semester of co-op. (top)
+A family with three children might expect to pay somewhere around $150 for their first semester of co-op. (top)